oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Creation
 ~~~~~~~~

--  The application explicitly binds the logical command queue to a physical command queue, via its ordinal at creation time.
+-  At creation time, the logical command queue is explicitly bound to a physical command queue.
--  The number and properties of physical command queues is queried by using zeDeviceGetCommandQueueGroupProperties.
+-  The number and properties of physical command queues is queried by using ::${x}DeviceGetCommandQueueGroupProperties.
 -  Multiple logical command queues may be created that use the same physical command queue.
 For example,
    an application may create a logical command queue per Host thread with different scheduling priorities.
--  However, because each logical command queue allocates a logical hardware context, an application
+-  However, since each logical command queue may allocate a logical hardware context, an application
    should avoid creating multiple logical command queues for the same physical command queue with the
    same priority, due to possible performance penalties with hardware context switching.
 -  The maximum number of logical command queues an application can create is limited by device-specific